 The Exhibitor is obliged to provide the stand for visitors during the opening days and times of the Fair.
-Leaving the stand before closing the Fair without Organizer's consent results in imposing a contractual penalty of PLN 1000 net on the Exhibitor, which is increased by VAT rate in accordance with applicable regulations.
+Leaving the stand before closing the Fair without Organizer's consent results in imposing a contractual penalty of PLN 4000 on the Exhibitor.

 If the presentation at the stand is conducted with the use of any works, the Exhibitor is obliged to regulate on their own the issues of copyright and related rights to these works.